dayt0n/dayt0n.github.io/about.md

   feature: techpaper1.png
 ---

-I have been developing and `really` exploring iOS for about a year.
+I have been developing and **really** exploring iOS for about a year.
 That is half of the time I have had an iOS device.
 I will be creating a post explaining my experience with iOS and OS X later.

 ###Projects
 I am currently working on a downgrade for any `limera1n` devices.
-Other than that, you can find any project I have ever created or helped with on my [github](http://github.com/dayt0n).
+Other than that, you can find any project I have ever created or helped with on my [GitHub](http://github.com/dayt0n).
 Here is a list if you are interested:

 * **AppPirate**, a program for iOS that installs unsigned applications.
 * **SSHLock**, a commandline utility for iOS to lock a device; even remotely if you wanted.